UPPS 05.06.03 - Student Travel

 This policy does not apply to travel undertaken by students to attend out-of-town recreational activities, or to engage in student teaching, internships, practicums, co-operative education observations or research, unless the research is organized by a member of the faculty.

 To request approval, members of the faculty, staff, or chartered student organizations who organize activities covered by this policy must submit completed applicable attachments or forms described in Section 05., along with the required documents and information, to the appropriate office for approval.
 The request should be submitted at least 10 working days in advance of travel to the activity or event.
-Please refer to AA/PPS No. 02.01.20, Academic Courses: Education Abroad, Study-in-America, and Off-Campus Courses for procedures related to study abroad and Study-in-America.
+Please refer to AA/PPS No. 02.01.20, Academic Courses: Education Abroad, Study-in-America, and Off-Campus Courses for procedures related to education abroad and Study-in-America.

 PROCEDURES FOR STUDENT TRAVEL REGARDING REGISTERED STUDENT ORGANIZATIONS